 Howard Allen Frances O’Brien

 This one would be hard to guess.
 It’s odd, but this author was named after her father.
 To avoid being teased, she changed her name at age five or six to Anne O’Brien.
-Later she married Stan Rice and released the Vampire Chronicles under her new name a couple decades later she.
+Later she married Stan Rice and released the Vampire Chronicles under her new name a couple of decades later.
 She also used A.N.
 Roquelaure and Anne Rampling as other pseudonyms.

 When she died last year at the age of eighty, she had sold over one hundred million copies of her books.